ArmanKhanTech/Medicomm/README.md

         key_secret: 'YOUR RAZORPAY SECRET KEY'
     })
     ```
-    <br>Line 13 : Enter the name of your firebase credential file here (the one you will download from your firebase console) :
+    Line 13 : Enter the name of your firebase credential file here (the one you will download from your firebase console) :
     ```javascript
     let serviceAccount = require("./YOUR FIREBASE SERVICE ACCOUNT KEY.json");
     ```